Guide To Stopover Rules On Airline Award Tickets

 Air France-KLM Flying Blue

-Air France-KLM Flying Blue has recently introduced free stopovers on awards.
+Air France-KLM Flying Blue allows free stopovers on awards.
 Specifically, you’re allowed a free stopover on a one-way award, including for travel on partner airlines.
 You can even mix and match partners, as long as you’re traveling between a valid city pair for the purposes of award travel.
 There are no additional miles required, but taxes and fees could be higher.
 Note that you’ll need to book these kinds of stopovers by phone for the time being, through the Flying Blue call center.

 This is an incredible opportunity, as there’s not another frequent flyer program that allows stopovers for free on all kinds of awards.
 So whether you’re flying on Air France or KLM, or are traveling with a SkyTeam or non-SkyTeam partner, the opportunities here are fantastic.